rabbitmq/rabbitmq-website/docs/feature-flags.md

 Feature flags are not meant to be used as a form of cluster configuration.
 After a successful rolling upgrade, users should enable all feature flags.

-Each feature flag will become mandatory (graduate) at some point.
+All feature flags become mandatory (graduate) at some point.
 For example, [RabbitMQ 3.11 requires feature flags introduced in 3.8 to be enabled prior to the upgrade](https://github.com/rabbitmq/rabbitmq-server/blob/main/release-notes/3.11.0.md#compatibility-notes).
 :::